fullstack-development/react-redux-starter-kit/docs/en/feature/multi-instance-feature.md

       // path to the multi-instance widget feature state ['widget']
       ```
-     but sometimes you may want to implement only a part of your feature as the multi-instance, and keep the rest of the feature non-multi-instance.
+     but sometimes you may want to implement only a part of your feature as multi-instance, and keep the rest of the feature non-multi-instance.
 In this case you'd pass the path to the multi-instance part of the feature state like this:
         ```
         // path to the multi-instance part of the state (the widget feature is not multi-instance in general) ['widget', 'multi-instance-part']